BasPieren/functional-programming/README.md

 **Have there been noticeable changes in genres that have been used in the period after World War 2?**

-_EDIT:_ After I went through the sorted data to find patterns I noticed that a lot of books didn't have a genre.
+_EDIT 2-11-2018:_ After I went through the sorted data to find patterns I noticed that a lot of books didn't have a genre.
 Almost all of them did have a description so I decided to focus on that instead of the genre.
 So I also changed my research question:

 **Have there been noticeable changes in the sort of books that have been written in the period after World War 2?**

+_EDIT 5-11-2018:_ When I started to sketch I found out that I was not very easy to make a visualisation based on the description of books.
+I gravitated more to using the publication date in combination with the number of pages of each book.
+So I changed my research question yet again:

+**Have there been noticeable changes in the number of books and the number of pages that have been written in the period after World War 2?**

 ### Hypothesis
-After I formulated my research questions I came up with a hypothesis that I wanted to test.
+After I formulated my research questions I came up with a hypothesis that I wanted to test:

 - **"After World War 2 books have drastically changed in genre to reflect the time period."**

-_EDIT:_ When I changed my research question I also changed my hypothesis:
+_EDIT 2-11-2018:_ When I changed my research question I also changed my hypothesis:

 - **"After World War 2 books have drastically changed in subjects to reflect the time period."**

+_EDIT 5-11-2018:_ When I changed my research question (again) I also changed my hypothesis (again):

+- **"After World War 2 less books have been published to reflect the time period."**

 ### Sub-questions
 After I finalized my research question and hypothesis I started to write down sub-questions about things I wanted to know about: